The call to action is a core component of marketing, sales, and any persuasion-based effort.

 Starting from the page-context level, the headline and image aren’t super enlightening.
-I’m not sure what an “adventure pack is.
-Then the CTA is “Join the Adventure.”
+I’m not sure what an “adventure pack” is.
+Then, the call to action is to “Join the Adventure.”

 20. Nomadic Matt

-So, here comes the common conversion optimization advice: test it yourself.
+So, here comes the common conversion optimization advice: Test it yourself.